Is Prostate Fluid Testing Necessary for Prostatitis Diagnosis? Understanding Key Tests and Natural Treatment Options

 Other tests, such as ultrasound, while observing the prostate's shape, size, and structure, cannot provide accurate judgments on microscopic information such as the degree of inflammatory cell infiltration and the types of pathogens inside the prostate.
 For example, an ultrasound may show an enlarged prostate, but it cannot determine whether this is due to inflammation or hyperplasia.

-The prostate fluid examination can directly obtain the internal fluid components of the prostate.
 By analyzing indicators such as white blood cells, red blood cells, lecithin bodies, and bacterial culture in the prostate fluid, it is possible to more accurately determine the type of inflammation (bacterial or non-bacterial), the severity of the inflammation, and the type of pathogens.

 Suppose a patient is suspected of having prostatitis and only relies on symptoms and ultrasound examination.
 In that case, they may be misdiagnosed with prostate hyperplasia, missing the presence of inflammation.
 Only by performing a prostate fluid examination can prostatitis be definitively diagnosed, leading to the development of a targeted treatment plan.